guchait995/password-manager/README.md

 - **Responsive Design**: Optimized for both desktop and mobile devices
 - **Account Management**: Change credentials or delete your account
 - **Copy to Clipboard**: One-click copying of usernames and passwords
+- **PWA Support**: Check for updates to ensure you're using the latest version
+- **Navy Blue UI**: Modern, clean interface with a consistent color scheme

 ## Getting Started